International Women’s Week

 Observing International Women’s Week

-During this week, everyone is encouraged to take part in the festivities of this week, and there’s a lot that people can do during this week.
-There are rallies dedicated to women, women networking events, and various exhibits, seminars, and symposiums.
+During this week, everyone is encouraged to take part in the festivities of this week, and there’s a lot that people can do.
+There are rallies dedicated to women, women’s networking events, and various exhibits, seminars, and symposiums.

-It’s also a good time to give money to a local women’s shelter.
+It’s also a good time to donate to a local women’s shelter.
 People can also spread the word about this holiday week using the hashtag #InternationalWomensWeek on their social media accounts.

 When is it?